 Paperweights for sale

 You can pay by cheque, bank (wire) transfer, or credit or debit card through Paypal (you can now do this without having a Paypal account).
-Prices shown include free worldwide shipping for items priced over £250.00.
-We often have weights for sale on eBay - click here to check if any are listed at the moment.
-You will see from our excellent feedback on well over two thousand transactions that we are completely reliable, and provide high quality pieces.
-And, of course, we are always on the lookout to buy interesting paperweights - whether single items or a whole collection.
+Prices shown include worldwide shipping for items priced over £250.00.
+We sometimes sell paperweights on eBay - click here to check if any are listed at the moment.
+You will see from our excellent feedback that we are completely reliable, and provide high quality pieces.
+And, of course, we are always on the lookout to buy interesting paperweights.

-We do not sell at any antiques or glass fairs, but we do sell at meetings of the Paperweight Collectors Circle and the Northern Paperweight Society.
+We do not sell at any antiques or glass fairs, but we do attend meetings of the Paperweight Collectors Circle and the Northern Paperweight Society.

 We recommend Miller's Guide as a good value starter guide ( usually under £5 ) to identifying and learning about glass paperweights.
 If you collect Caithness paperweights, then the Charlton Catalogue is very helpful, and for Scottish paperweights more generally, try Scottish Paperweights by Bob Hall.
 For an overview of paperweights more generally, have a look at World Paperweights by Fleming & Pomerencke.
 There are many more books to do with paperweights and paperweight collecting more widely on the Books pages.